Guards watching Epstein in jail may have fallen asleep and falsified documents | The China Post

 The two corrections officers assigned to Epstein’s unit have been put on administrative leave while the investigation is carried out.

-The Bureau of Prisons sent a team of prison psychologists, known as a suicide reconstruction team, to the scene on Tuesday, where whey were expected to reconstruct the scene, analyze why Epstein killed himself and investigate how it happened, a Justice Department official told AP.
+The Bureau of Prisons sent a team of prison psychologists, known as a suicide reconstruction team, to the scene on Tuesday, where they were expected to investigate why Epstein killed himself and how it happened, a Justice Department official told AP.

 law/rg (AP, Reuters)